Burgestrand/Hallon/README.markdown

 ### You still have to worry about threads
 I have been doing my best at hiding the complexity in `libspotify`, but it’s still a work in progress.
 Despite my efforts, you’ll need to be familiar with concurrent programming to use Hallon properly.

+### When forking, you need to be extra careful
+If you fork, you need to instantiate the session in the process you plan to use Hallon in.
+You want to use Hallon in the parent?
+Create the session in the parent.
+You want to use it in the child?
+Create the session in the child!

 Versioning policy
 -----------------